-- Students must attend one workshop related to undergraduate research; these are conducted periodically throughout the year by departments, the University Library, and the Office of Undergraduate Research.
-A one-page summary (approximately 200 words) is required for certification.
+- A workshop related to undergraduate research; these are conducted periodically throughout the year by departments, the University Library, and the Office of Undergraduate Research.
+A one-page summary (approximately 200 words) is required for certification; or

-- Students must attend one professional research presentation (e.g., guest speakers, faculty presentations, job candidate talks) in their own units.
-Students should consult their units for these opportunities.
+- A professional research presentation (e.g., guest speakers, faculty presentations, job candidate talks).
+These may be in student’s own department or unit, or elsewhere.
+Students should consult their units or the campus calendar for these opportunities.
 A one-page summary (approximately 200 words) is required for certification.

 Courses that are taken pass/fail count, but courses that carry no credit are not eligible to count towards the certificate.

 Some colleges or departments might require specific elements that meet the general requirements noted above.

 Application TimelineAcademic Year (2018 - 2019)